ChartBoost/ruff-action/README.md

 > [!WARNING]
 > This repository is no longer actively maintained.
-It is strongly suggested that you use the [officially-supported ruff action from Astral](https://github.com/astral-sh/ruff-action).
+It is strongly suggested that you use the [officially-supported Ruff action from Astral](https://github.com/astral-sh/ruff-action).

 # ruff-action